valeriocelletti/Lightstreamer-example-ChatTile-adapter-java/README.md

 A Java Adapter implementing both the [SmartDataProvider](http://www.lightstreamer.com/docs/adapter_java_api/com/lightstreamer/interfaces/data/SmartDataProvider.html) interface and the [MetadataProviderAdapter](http://www.lightstreamer.com/docs/adapter_java_api/com/lightstreamer/interfaces/metadata/MetadataProviderAdapter.html) interface.

 The Data Adapter accepts message submission for the unique chat room.
 The sender is identified by an IP address and a nickname.<br>
-The Metadata Adapter just adds a simple support for message submission.
+The Metadata Adapter inherits from the reusable [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) and just adds a simple support for message submission.
 It should not be used as a reference for a real case of client-originated message handling, as no guaranteed delivery and no clustering support is shown.

 # Build #